ImmaBicBoi/TaaG/docker/README.md

     - You should see a JSON response.
     - It may take a few seconds for the web service to start up and become responsive.
 Please wait a few seconds after starting the docker container to call the web service.

-- To stop the containers run the following command in the <git_path>/Taag/docker directory `docker-compose stop` or `docker-compse down --volumes` to remove the copied volumes after shutdown.
+- To stop the containers run the following command in the <git_path>/Taag/docker directory `docker-compose stop` or `docker-compose down --volumes` to remove the copied volumes after shutdown.

 ## Commands useful for troubleshooting docker
 - `docker ps` (This command show the container id, name, what ports are open, etc.)